Darkelf2024/Darkelf-Browser/README.md

 ## Key Highlights and Security Features

-### **AdGuard DNS Integration**
+### **Tor DNS Integration**

-Darkelf Browser incorporates AdGuard DNS, a powerful DNS resolution service designed to block trackers, ads, and phishing domains at the network level.
-By intercepting DNS requests, AdGuard DNS strengthens your browsing privacy while providing a smoother and clutter-free experience. *(This is in the codebase)*
+The Darkelf Browser includes Tor DNS, an advanced DNS resolution service that enhances privacy by blocking trackers, ads, and phishing domains at the network level.
+Through the interception of DNS requests, AdGuard DNS further strengthens browsing privacy, ensuring a cleaner, more seamless, and ad-free online experience.

 ### **Content Security Policy (CSP) Enhancements**
 Darkelf Browser emphasizes the importance of Content Security Policy (CSP) to mitigate various forms of attacks such as cross-site scripting (XSS) and data injection.
 We are committed to working closely with the community to fine-tune and adapt the CSP policies for optimal protection.